 Statement of Problem

-In order to fully understand instances of child abuse in the U.S. Army and how they are reported, this project has undertaken the largest linkage of U.S. Army deployment and health care databases to date.
-We hope to fully uncover both the magnitude of child-abuse related injuries to children of U.S. Army soldiers and to identify for the Army the “high-risk” periods and soldiers upon whom to focus prevention efforts and family services.
+In order to fully understand instances of child abuse in the U.S. Army and how they are reported, this project has undertaken the largest linkage of Army deployment and health care databases to date.
+Our aim is to uncover both the magnitude of child-abuse related injuries to children of Army soldiers and to identify the “high-risk” periods and soldiers upon whom to focus prevention efforts and family services.
 This project uses both a quantitative and qualitative approach to better appreciate the challenges faced by military families, as well as potential strategies that will support them and thereby reduce the risk for intrafamilial violence that may be associated with deployment.

-The second study, published in December 2016, uncovered that only 20 percent of medically diagnosed child abuse and neglect cases in U.S. Army dependent children between 2004 and 2007 were found to have a substantiated report with Army FAP.
-This rate is less than half of the rate (44 percent) of medically diagnosed child abuse cases substantiated by civilian Child Protective Services, and raises questions about consistent reports from the Army that rates of child abuse are lower among their families than in the civilian population.
-Ultimately, the study’s finding suggests the military has an incomplete picture of child abuse and neglect cases among Army families, and that some Army children may not be receiving the interventions they need.
+Another study, published in December 2016, uncovered that only 20 percent of medically diagnosed child abuse and neglect cases in Army dependent children between 2004 and 2007 were found to have a substantiated report with Army FAP.
+This rate is less than half of the rate (44 percent) of medically diagnosed child abuse cases substantiated by civilian Child Protective Services, which raises questions about years of reports from the Army stating that rates of child abuse are lower among their families than in the civilian population.
+Ultimately, the study’s findings suggest that the military has an incomplete picture of child abuse and neglect cases among Army families, and that some Army children may not be receiving the interventions they need.

 The Children's Hospital of Philadelphia, PolicyLab.
 Identifying Opportunities to Address Child Abuse and Neglect in U.S. Army Families [Online].
 Available at: http://www.policylab.chop.edu[Accessed: plug in date accessed here].